YellowApple/bales/README.md

 Bruce has been smacked.
 Bruce has been smacked.
 $ simple-app smack Bruce --with fish
 Bruce has been smacked with a fish.
+$ simple-app smack with fish Bruce
+Bruce has been smacked with a fish.
 ```